jerinpeter/ros-map-studio/README.md

 # ROS Map Studio

 An interactive desktop tool to clean up 2D SLAM maps and annotate them with dimensions, lines, and text.
-Perfect for measuring distances in mapped areas and creating accurate floor plans from SLAM-generated 2D maps.
+Perfect for measuring distances in mapped areas and creating accurate floor plans from SLAM-generated 2D maps. **Features automatic dimension calculation and marking** - simply click two points and get real-world measurements instantly displayed with professional annotation styling.
 Built with PyQt5 and designed for fast editing, measurement, and export.

 ## Screenshots